 For years before 2018 per diem rates for expenses that weren’t reimbursed by a taxpayer’s employer were deductible on a Schedule A. These expenses were deducted as miscellaneous deductions and were subject to a 2% floor.
 The 2% floor means that the taxpayer can deduct only up to 2% of their Adjusted Gross Income (AGI).

 For years 2018 through 2025 the Tax Cuts and Jobs Act (TCJA) eliminated unreimbursed job expenses.
-Also, miscellaneous itemized deductions subject to the 2% floor.
+Also, miscellaneous itemized deductions are subject to the 2% floor.
 Expenses included in the Tax Cuts and Jobs Act include unreimbursed travel and mileage.

 What does this mean for businesses that use the standard mileage rate?

 This means that the standard mileage rate cannot be used for per diem deductions of employee travel expenses between 2018 to 2025.

 Self-employed can still deduct business-related expenses.
 Also, self-employed taxpayers can only use the per diem rates for meal costs.